zuorasc/zuora/README.md

   @updated_by_id="2c92c0f83b02a9dc013b0a7e26a03d00", @updated_date=Wed, 16 Jan 2013 10:25:24 -0800>
 ```

-## Documentation
-  You can generate up to date documentation with the provided rake task.

-    $ rake doc
-    $ open doc/index.html

-## Advanced Usage
-  Review the generated documentation for usage patterns and examples of using specific zObjects.

 ## Test Suite
   This library comes with a full test suite, which can be ran using the standard rake utility.